Extreme-Strike Asymptotics for General Gaussian Stochastic Volatility Models: Numerical illustration

 We begin with the stationary uncorrelated Stein-Stein model with constant mean-reversion level $m$, rate of mean reversion $q$, and so called vol-vol parameter $\sigma $.
+Referring to the notation in Section \ref{S:uSS}, since now $X$ is stationary, we have $m_{0}=m$ and $\sigma _{0}^{2}=\sigma ^{2}/\left( 2q\right) $, and the constant $K_{1}$, which is determined from equation (\ref{E:K}), will play an important role for us.
 The systems of equations needed to perform calibration here have a somewhat triangular structure.
-According to Section \ref{S:uSS}, if one is to calibrate $q$, access to $\delta _{1}$ is needed, if one may rely on independent knowledge of the level of mean reversion $m$.
+According to Section \ref{S:uSS}, if one were to calibrate $q$, access to $\delta _{1}$ would be needed, if one were to rely on independent knowledge of the level of mean reversion $m$.
 Specifically, one would solve the following system